 \subsection{Dynamic Scenes}

-We then evaluate our method on the dynamic case of neural radiosity, which is previously established by \citet{su2024dynamic}.
+We then evaluate our method on the dynamic cases previously established by \citet{su2024dynamic}.
 We test the effectiveness of our encoding in dynamic scenes featuring different types of animated components and varying geometric complexities, including: \begin{itemize} \item The 7D \textsc{Dining Room} scene features rotational environment lighting, two dynamic ceiling lights, a wall with varying reflectance, and three animated objects. \item The 5D \textsc{Living Room} scene includes window blinds for controlling incoming light, a ceiling light with adjustable intensity and height, and an animated table that moves along the $xy$ plane. \item The 6D \textsc{Veach Door} scene consists of three animated meshes, an animated door with varying opening amplitude, and a floor surface with changing reflectance. \end{itemize} We train our model for $\sim$10 hours per scene and compare our approach with equal-time path tracing (PT) and the state-of-the-art neural rendering method for dynamic scenes, Dynamic Neural Radiosity (DNR) \cite{su2024dynamic}.
-As shown in Fig. \ref{fig:dynamic_result}, the original grid-based encoding used by \citet{su2024dynamic} tends to blur high-frequency details and exhibits grid-like artifacts.
-In contrast, our method achieves visually comparable results.
-Furthermore, the fact that our formulation is object-oriented allows for efficient modeling of the transform-invariant features of animated meshes.
-Additionally, our method achieves a roughly $5\times$ reduction of memory footprint, while achieving comparable visual quality and less inference overhead.
-We list the detailed geometry statistics of the test scenes in Tab. \ref{tab:dynamic_perf}.
-More detailed demonstrations of the animated scene setup could be inspected in our supplemental video.
+As shown in Fig. \ref{fig:dynamic_result}, our method achieves visually comparable results with DNR but with far less memory consumption.
+Specifically, the original grid-based encoding used by \citet{su2024dynamic} tends to blur high-frequency details and exhibits grid-like artifacts.
+This is due to the fact that our formulation is object-oriented, which allows for efficient modeling of the transform-invariant features of animated meshes.
+Additionally, our method achieves a roughly $5\times$ reduction of memory footprint with less inference overhead, with model statistics shown in Tab. \ref{tab:dynamic}.
+Additional demonstrations of the animated scene experiments can be inspected in the accompanied video.